opencodeco/serendipity/.ai/patterns.md

 ## Summary of Implemented Patterns

-The `src/` directory demonstrates the following patterns actually used in the project:
+The components within the `src/` directory exemplify the following architectural patterns provided by Serendipity:

-1. **Entity Pattern**: Using attributes for metadata and extending command classes
+1. **Entity Pattern** – Metadata via attributes and inheritance from command classes
-2. **Command Pattern**: Separating entity concerns through command inheritance
+2. **Command Pattern** – Write-focused structure through command inheritance
-3. **Collection Pattern**: Type-safe collections with validation
+3. **Collection Pattern** – Type-safe, validated collection wrappers
-4. **CQRS Repository Pattern**: Separate command and query repositories
+4. **CQRS Repository Pattern** – Separation of command and query interfaces
-5. **Action Pattern**: Readonly classes with `__invoke` method and dependency injection
+5. **Action Pattern** – Readonly classes with constructor-based dependency injection and `__invoke` usage
-6. **Input Pattern**: Validation-enabled input classes extending base Input class
+6. **Input Pattern** – Validation-enabled request objects extending a base Input class

-These patterns differ significantly from traditional DDD patterns and represent the actual architectural approach used in this Serendipity project.
+These patterns form the core architectural approach promoted by the Serendipity library and are intended to be followed consistently across consuming projects.